-For most of the investors, I am sure you would have included some “income stocks “ into your portfolio as part of the diversification and also hopefully dividends can keep the value of your investment rising even when market performance sours.
+For most investors, I am sure you would have included some “income stocks “ into your portfolio as part of the diversification, and also hopefully dividends can keep the value of your investment rising even when market performance sours.

-According to research from Morningstar, dividends have played a significant role in the returns investors have received during the past 50 years.
-Going back to 1960, 81% of the total return of the S&P 500 Index can be attributed to reinvested dividends and the power of compounding, as illustrated in FIGURE 1.
+Dividends have played a significant role in the returns investors have received during the past 50 years.
+Going back to 1960, 84% of the total return of the S&P 500 Index1 can be attributed to reinvested dividends and the power of compounding, as illustrated in FIGURE 1.

-Below quoted from J.P Morgan Asset Management :
+Below quote from J.P Morgan Asset Management :

 The power of dividends and compounding